javierhonduco/lightswitch/README.md

 lightswitch
 ===========
 **lightswitch** is a profiler as a library for Linux suitable for on-demand and continuous profiling.
 It's mostly written in Rust but the unwinders are written in C and run in BPF.
-Currently C, C++, Rust, and Zig are fully supported on x86_64 (arm64 support is experimental).
+Currently C, C++, Rust, Zig, and Go are fully supported on x86_64 (arm64 support is experimental).

 Installation
 ------------